Rajnath Singh: Indo-China border tension

 Then again from the date of 30 August 2020, People's Liberation Army started the controversy of Ladakh area by putting a large number of troops over the controversial area and over this Chinese Communist Party leader Yang Jiechi and People's Liberation Army General Wei stated that the matter was started by the Indian Armed Forces.
 Chinese General Wei Fenghe and his Indian counterpart Singh held a talk, on 4 September in Moscow, on the sidelines of a Shanghai Cooperation Organisation meeting.
 On 10 September, the foreign affairs ministers of China and India met in Moscow.
 Five points were agreed upon in a joint statement, including new CBMs between the two countries.
 On 21 September, the sixth commander-level meeting took place at Chushul-Moldo BPM.
 The Indian delegation consisted of Lt Gen Harinder Singh, Lt Gen P G K Menon, two major generals, four brigadiers and other officers.
 The chief of the Indo-Tibetan Border Police was also a part of the delegation.
 During this meeting, for the first time, a Ministry of External Affairs representative from the Indian side was also present.
 Following the 14–hour talks, a joint statement was released, which included both sides have agreed to "stop sending more troops to the frontlines.

 After the news of the situation became known, Singh assured citizens that the situation is under control and that there is nothing to be worried about.
 Singh also stated that fake news and rumours were being spread.
 He also admitted that the Chinese Army has tried to cross the LAC.

+On 28 April 2023, Chinese Defense Minister Li Shangfu met with Rajnath Singh as part of the Shanghai Cooperation Organisation defence ministers' meeting in New Delhi, making it the first visit to India by a Chinese Defence Minister since the 2020 border skirmishes between Indian and Chinese troops.

+On 26 June 2025, he visited China to attend the Shanghai Cooperation Organisation defence ministers' meeting in Qingdao, marking the first visit by a senior Indian minister to China since the 2020 border skirmishes and the first by an Indian Defence Minister in 12 years.
+During the meeting, Singh refused to sign the joint declaration, citing the document's failure to condemn the 2025 Pahalgam attack in Kashmir, which claimed 26 lives, and lack of alignment with India's stance against terrorism.

+Russia

+On 10 December 2024, Singh held talks with Russian Defence Minister Andrey Belousov.
+Singh reaffirmed India's commitment to strengthening defence ties with Russia.